Dado1513/FCDroid/README.md

 ```
 ___
 Work In Progress:
+- [ ] search method used using smali code invece che androguard
 - [x] Search loadUrl e string used inside
 - [ ] Search loadUrl e string used if assigned to a variable before (done apimonitor)
 - [x] Download web page used